gkama/gtk-sqs/README.md

 Environment.SetEnvironmentVariable("AWS_REGION", Configuration["AWS_REGION"]);
 ```

-by adding a `appsettings.Local.json` (or if you'd like, add them straigh to your `appsettings.Development` and run the app). mine looks like this
+by adding a `appsettings.Local.json` (or if you'd like, add them straight to your `appsettings.Development.json` and run the app). mine looks like this
 ``` json
 {
   "Logging": {